Dog diarrhoea: When should you talk to your vet about runny poop?

 When should you see a vet if your dog or puppy has runny poop?

 A mild bout of acute diarrhoea doesn’t necessarily warrant concern, as long as your pet is still bright, playful, and still wants to eat and drink.
-However, if their diarrhoea doesn’t resolve, or it worsens, you should seek veterinary advice.
+However, if their diarrhoea doesn’t resolve, or it worsens, you should go to the vet.

-If your dog’s diarrhoea ever contains blood, or they start vomiting, or your dog starts to seem generally unwell, then you should see a vet straight away.
-Diarrhoea that lasts weeks (even if your pet is bright and well,) also warrants a veterinary visit as this is certainly not normal.
+If your dog’s diarrhoea ever contains blood, or they start vomiting, or they seem generally unwell, then you should see a vet straight away.
+Diarrhoea that lasts weeks (even if your pet is bright and well,) also warrants a vet visit as this is certainly not normal.

-Soft poo that is formed (e.g. you can still pick it up,) generally isn’t as much of a concern compared to poo that is watery or bloody, or faeces that you cannot pick up.
+Soft poo that is formed (e.g. you can still pick it up,) generally isn’t as much of a concern compared to poo that is watery, bloody, or faeces that you cannot pick up.

 If in doubt it is always advised to visit a vet even, if that is just for reassurance, especially with puppies.